alishahriyari/OLTTSpriteDemo/README.md

 OLTTSpriteDemo
 ==============

-Originate Tech Talk sprite demo app using some of the Apple Adventure game from WWDC 2013
+Originate Tech Talk Sprite Kit demo app using some of the Apple Adventure game from WWDC 2013

-Almost all code is placed in OLMyScene as a quick and easy reference to understand sprite kit
+Almost all code is placed in OLMyScene as a quick and easy reference to understand Sprite Kit

 Enjoy and feel free to add more features (like a restart button!)